bayerf42/Lox68k/doc/lox68k.md

 For the 68008 port the `Value` type has been shrunk to 32 bit, where numbers are 31 bit signed integers, using 1 bit to discriminate from pointers or special values.

+All memory sizes have been shrunk to 16 bit to save memory, so the maximum heap size is 64k, which is adequate for the Sirichote Kit.

 **New:** Floating point numbers have been re-introduced as heap-based objects.
 They can be freely mixed with integers in calculations.
 Also a standard set of transcendental functions has been added.